containeroo/certalert/README.md

 ## Global Flags

 - `-c, --config`: Sets the path to the configuration file (Default: `$HOME/.certalert.yaml`).
 - `-v, --verbose`: Activates verbose output for detailed logging.
+Can also be set as environment variable `CERTALERT_VERBOSE`.
 - `-s, --silent`: Enables silent mode, displaying only errors.
+Can also be set as environment variable `CERTALERT_SILENT`.
 - `-f, --fail-on-error`: Exits `certalert` immediately upon encountering an error.
 - `-V, --version`: Print the current version and exit.